espegun/good-dev-practice/how_to_git/README.md

 `$ git push` Add `origin main` to push to a remote he central main brach.

 ### Pull and fetch
-In addition to the local repo, there is also a cached version of the central repo on your local computer.<br/>
+In addition to the local repo, there is also a cached version of the central repo on your local computer.
 `$ git fetch origin` Check the central repo if there has been any updates and the local cached version of it.
-No harm will be done.<br/>
+No harm will be done.
 `$ git pull origin [branch]` Check the central repo if there has been any updates and tries to merge this into your current HEAD branch and working files.
-Merge conflicts may occurs and it is recommended pull right after having committed.<br/>
+Merge conflicts may occurs and it is recommended pull right after having committed.

 ### Looking at and possibly reverting changes (uncommitted and committed)
-`$ git checkout HEAD filename` Revert this (tracked) file in the current workspace to it's state during the *last* commit.<br/>
+`$ git checkout HEAD filename` Revert this (tracked) file in the current workspace to it's state during the *last* commit.
-`$ git reset --hard HEAD` Revert all (tracked) files in the current workspace to it's state during the *last* commit.<br/>
+`$ git reset --hard HEAD` Revert all (tracked) files in the current workspace to it's state during the *last* commit.
 `$ git log` This will show the history of commits up to HEAD (scroll with arrow, quit with q).
-Some flags: `--all` all commits (including later than HEAD), e.g. `-3` latest 3 commits, `-p` detailed changes.<br/>
+Some flags: `--all` all commits (including later than HEAD), e.g. `-3` latest 3 commits, `-p` detailed changes.
-`$ git revert commit_number` Creates a new commit which has reverted the changes in the specified commit (but not those done later).<br/>
+`$ git revert commit_number` Creates a new commit which has reverted the changes in the specified commit (but not those done later).
-`$ git reset --hard commit_number` Your current checked out branch will now be at this commit, with later commits being undone.<br/>
+`$ git reset --hard commit_number` Your current checked out branch will now be at this commit, with later commits being undone.
-`$ git checkout commit_number` Reverts your workspace to the state at the commit number (sets the HEAD to that commit), *but* you are then not on a branch(!)<br/>
+`$ git checkout commit_number` Reverts your workspace to the state at the commit number (sets the HEAD to that commit).
+Then you are *not on a branch*, but great to explore old code.

 ### Branching and merging
 `$ git branch branchname` Create a new branch.<br/>